scott-huberty/eyelinkio/docs/index.rst

 `European Data Format <https://www.edfplus.info>`_) is used for storing eyetracking data from EyeLink eyetrackers.
 It was put forward by the company `SR Research <https://www.sr-research.com>`_.
-SR Research EDF files store data in a binary format, and reading these files currently requires the `eyelink-edfapi` C library that is included in the Eyelink Software Developers Kit.
+SR Research EDF files store data in a binary format, and reading these files currently relies on the `eyelink-edfapi` C library that is included in the Eyelink Developers Kit.
+EyeLinkIO includes the binary files necessary to read EDF files, so the end-user does not need to install the Eyelink Software Developers Kit to use EyeLinkIO.

 Dependencies
 ============